Skip to main content

 Deka Ismail

-Deka Ismail (she/her), a proud first-generation college student from City Heights, San Diego, is currently in her fifth year pursuing a Global Health major at Revelle College.
+Deka Ismail (she/her), a proud first-generation college student from City Heights, San Diego, is currently in her sixth year pursuing a Global Health major at Revelle College.
 Her academic journey spans diverse research projects, from developing imaging assays for novel autophagy activators at The Scripps Research Institute to studying model systems like Patiria Miniata at The Scripps Institute of Oceanography.
 Deka's commitment extends beyond research; she serves as an experienced educator and facilitator in restorative justice practices.
 She is passionate about equity in STEM education and she believes education is a powerful tool to empower youth regarding their health.
 Deka practices restorative justice as a means of supporting empathetic and socially conscious scholars and scientists, with a vision of utilizing community circles for global health advancement.

 P3 Scholars